salzmanlab-admin/DEEPEST-Fusion/README.md

 # Genome files

-All Bowtie2 reference index files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) have been pre processed and available for human GRCh38 assembly.
+All Bowtie2 reference index files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) have been pre processed and are available for human GRCh38 assembly.

 # Input file